SpiRITlab/SparkFHE-Addon/scripts/cluster/yarn_cluster_setup/README.md

 Setup an experiment on Cloudlab using the SparkFHE-Base-Ubuntu18.04 image.
 Please make note of the master node login.

 Also, note that the scripts are designed to run on Master Node.

+## Prerequisites
+* On all the nodes follow [instructions](https://github.com/SpiRITlab/SparkFHE-Examples/wiki) to setup SparkFHE distribution.
+Make sure you have gone through all the steps and the mySparkSubmitLocal.bash script runs correctly.

-# Move files to Master Node
+# Move files to Master Node(TEMPORARY STEP FOR THIS BRANCH)

 The script move_files_to_master.sh moves scripts from local machine to Master Node.
 The name of the master node needs to be passed as an argumnent to the script.
 ```